-Consider that Cinco de Mayo, which means the “5th of May,” is primarily celebrated in the United States, not in Mexico, and commemorates Mexican forces defeating French occupational forces in the Battle of Pueblo in 1862.
-In the United States, Cinco de Mayo is traditionally a celebration of Mexican culture, heritage and pride.
+Consider that Cinco de Mayo, which means the “5th of May,” is primarily celebrated in the U.S. and commemorates Mexican forces defeating French occupational forces in the Battle of Puebla in 1862.
+In the U.S., Cinco de Mayo is traditionally a celebration of Mexican culture, heritage and pride.
 When done thoughtfully, the holiday can be an opportunity to explore issues of freedom, culture and identity.
 It also can be a time when young people take in initial ideas and impressions about a culture of people that they may not have had exposure to previously.
-If these commemorations take place and are not done well, stereotypical messages about Mexican people are often reinforced.
+If these commemorations take place and are not done well, stereotypical messages about Mexican people are often conveyed or reinforced.

-Here are a few suggestions that will help create a respectful classroom environment for celebrating Cinco de Mayo.
+Here are a few suggestions that will help create a respectful and inclusive classroom environment for celebrating Cinco de Mayo.

-- Ensure that classroom content – images, books, etc. – relating to Cinco de Mayo does not promote or reinforce stereotypes about Latinos, especially Mexicans.
+- Ensure that classroom content – images, books, cultural artifacts and celebrations relating to Cinco de Mayo--does not promote or reinforce stereotypes about Latino people, especially Mexicans.

-- Avoid using images and decorations which reinforce one-dimensional portrayals of Mexicans.
+- Avoid using images and decorations which reinforce one-dimensional portrayals of Mexican people.
 Cinco de Mayo is not about sombreros, ponchos and other stereotypical elements of Mexican culture.

 - Be proactive by addressing issues of stereotyping whenever they arise, creating “teachable moments” to reflect on where those stereotypical images come from and the bias that is perpetuated as a result.
-If a student or colleague invokes stereotypes, either out of ignorance or to get a laugh, address it when you see it by challenging biased language, including so-called “jokes.”
+If a student or colleague invokes stereotypes--either out of ignorance or to get a laugh--address it when you see it by challenging biased language, including so-called “jokes.”

-Helping youth develop an awareness of the rich history and importance of Mexicans in the United States is a worthy endeavor.
-Combatting bias in youth by challenging stereotypes is a life-skill that will serve them throughout their lives.
-Visit our ADL Education webpage to download curriculum on a range of bias-related topics.
+Helping young people learn about the rich history and importance of Mexican people in the United States is a worthy endeavor.
+Combating bias in youth by challenging stereotypes is a life skill that will serve them throughout their lives.
+See our Do’s and Don’ts with Special Diversity Events for more information.